Theory-of-Everything/nii-nvim/README.md

 </div>

-nii-nvim is a very minimal nvim dotfiles focused on creating a functional editor with a minmal amount of plugins. nii-nvim also has the user in mind by being very extensible and documented.
+nii-nvim is a very minimal neovim configuration focused on creating a functional editor with a minimal amount code. nii-nvim also has the user in mind by being very extensible and documented.
 #### **NOTE**: nii-nvim is currently under development, meaning that many things may not work as intended, or may not be implemented at all.

 ## Why nii-nvim?